OutSystems/docs-odc/src/eap/architecture/identity.md

 # Architecture of authentication and authorization mechanism

-This article provides an overview of architecture of the Identity Service of OutSystems Developer Cloud (ODC).
+This article provides an overview of the architecture of the Identity Service of OutSystems Developer Cloud (ODC).

 The Identity Service is the built-in identity provider (IdP) of the Platform and the Runtime.
 It verifies each HTTPS request comes from an authenticated and authorized user for the Platform services and your apps.